Search Engine Optimization Basics

 In today’s age, your internet traffic is just as important if not more important than the actual foot-traffic into your business.
-Here at Lawton Marketing Group, we specialize in SEO to ensure your website is getting the traffic it deserves.
-There is a lot information you can learn about SEO and it can be a great benefit to allow a professional that is familiar with code to do SEO for your website.
+Here at LMG, we specialize in SEO to ensure your website is getting the traffic it deserves.
+There is a lot of information you can learn about SEO and it can be a great benefit to allow a professional that is familiar with code to do SEO for your website.
 Today I’m going to keep it simple and give you some insight into five basic areas of importance anyone can understand when it comes to SEO.
 Since the majority of internet searches today start with Google, I will be using Google in my examples.

-- Your building quality matters.
+1. Your building quality matters

 Your website is like a building and just as people don’t want to be inside a building that is poorly built, they don’t want to be on a website that is poorly built either.
 Just like buildings too, you tend to get what you pay for.
 There is a reason you can pay hundreds or thousands of dollars for a website.
 They aren’t all created equally.
 Your site speed, a safe connection, ease of navigation, and how fast your pages load are all factors that influence bounce rate or how quickly someone leaves your site.
-The faster users bounce, the less Google trusts your site and the further down the search results list your site goes.
+The faster users bounce, the less Google trusts your site and the further down the search results list you’ll end up.

 The content of your website is of extreme importance.
 If your content is outdated, incorrect, or a cookie-cutter of another website, your website will be bumped down the list of search results displayed by a search engine.
 How clearly your content is written also matters.
 If you’re a nutritionist and you write the question “How many carbs should I eat?” and give a clear answer to this question in a blog post, Google could display your website directly under the search bar when users google that question.